Chelsea co-sporting directors says youth development is very important at the club - TribalFootball.com

 However, the duo claim that a big money offer for a youth player was rejected this past summer.

-“We had a significant offer for one of our academy products this summer that we absolutely chose not to take,” Winstnaely told The Telegraph.
+“We had a significant offer for one of our academy products this summer that we absolutely chose not to take,” Winstanley told The Telegraph.

 “There’s a lot of misconception out there.